simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

-# Optimize, Harden, and Debloat Windows 10 Deployments
+# Optimize, Harden, and Debloat Windows 10 and Windows 11 Deployments

 **Note:** This script should work for most, if not all, systems without issue.
 While [@SimeonOnSecurity](https://github.com/simeononsecurity) creates, reviews, and tests each repo intensively, we can not test every possible configuration nor does [@SimeonOnSecurity](https://github.com/simeononsecurity) take any responsibility for breaking your system.
 If something goes wrong, be prepared to submit an [issue](../../issues).
 Do not run this script if you don't understand what it does.
 It is your responsibility to review and test the script before running it.